Gin no tsuki kuroi hoshi

 Gin no Tsuki, Kuroi Hoshi (銀の月 黒い星) is the second maxi single by Japanese band Alice Nine on March 30, 2005.
 The single was released with a DVD containing the music video for "Gin no Tsuki, Kuroi Hoshi."
 The title translates to "Silver moon, black star."
+The songle peaked at number 45 on Oricon Singles Chart.

 Both songs on the single were later released on Alice Nine's third EP, Kasou Musou Shi.